DragonTechRoyale/timed_control/README.md

 # Timed Control
-Automation script for @SelfControl app so you can run it on a desired hour
+Automation script for @SelfControlApp app so you can run it on a desired hour

 # Installation
 ```bash